seedubgh1/GetCleanData/CodeBook.md

 and angle(): Angle between to vectors.
 The resulting source/raw data file contained 561 variables

 * Only variables for mean() and std() were included in the tiny data set (as per requirement)
 * The data set was divided into two sets, a 'train' set and a 'test' set.
+The two sets were combined for the tidy data set

 * Subjects and activities: Source measurements were take from 30 subjects performing 6 activities.
 The activities were walking, walking upstairs, walking downstairs, sitting, standing, laying.
-A separate files were provided for subjects and activities, one row for each observation
+A separate files were provided for subjects and activities, one row for each observation, and one file for each of the test and train sets.

 Transformations on source data
 * The data was not manipulated significantly other than removing only the desired columns and combining the variable, subject and activity data.
-A transformation for the activity data was performed to translate the numeric activity to the corresponding character representation.
+A activity data was translated from the numeric activity to the corresponding character representation.
 For example, '1' was translated to 'WALKING'
+## Steps performed on the data
+* Read the variable names (features.txt)
+* Read the activity names (activity_labels.txt)
+* For each of the test and train sets, read in the data files(x_test.txt, x_train.txt)
+* Change the variable/column names to the associated variable names
+* Extract the variables that pertain only to mean() and std() variables
+* Read the activity files (y_test.txt, y_train.txt)
+* Translate the activity numbers to character equivalent
 *

-** two stars